Topics Joint Assembly of Drug Evaluation Committee and Regulatory Affairs Committee for FY 2024

 Mr. Daisaku Sato, Director, Monitoring, Guidance and Narcotics Control Division, Pharmaceutical Affairs Bureau, Ministry of Health, Labour and Welfare (MHLW)

-Regarding administrative penalties against pharmaceutical manufacturers after 2021 (2021), the participants were given an overview of several cases and introduction of administrative penalties.
+With regard to administrative penalties against pharmaceutical manufacturers after 2021 (2021), the participants were given an overview of several cases and introduction of administrative penalties.
 Then, regarding the background of the revision of the Pharmaceutical Affairs Act (legal compliance system) to be enforced on August 1, 2021, the causes of recent cases of violations of the Act by licensed companies were analyzed and the issues for legal compliance were explained, and the points regarding the establishment of a legal compliance system were summarized again and a request for action was made.

 He also introduced the mindset of a company in the pharmaceutical industry (the three "O's": Honest, Open, and Customer-oriented), and shared that human resource development is of utmost importance in order to continue supplying pharmaceuticals at a level of corporate compliance, governance, and GMP that can be proudly displayed to the world in the future.
-The presentation also included a presentation on the Guidelines for Marketing Information Provision Activities.
-In addition, he explained matters of particular concern regarding guidelines for marketing information provision activities, and concluded with an explanation of the status of responses to the discussions at the Pharmaceuticals and Medical Devices System Subcommittee.
+In addition, the Guidelines for Provision of Marketing Information Activities were introduced.
+Explanation was also given on matters to pay special attention to regarding guidelines for marketing information provision activities, and the session concluded with an explanation of the status of response to the discussions at the Pharmaceuticals and Medical Devices System Subcommittee.

 New Developments in PMDA Operations under the Fifth Mid-Term Plan

-- Focusing on New Drug Examination Operations
+- Focusing on New Drug Review Operations

 Mr. Kenichi Tamiya, Executive Officer, Pharmaceuticals and Medical Devices Agency